harishraju55/netcdf-explorer/README.md

 * Naviagte to the project directory.

+* Run commands:
+    * npm install
-* Run this command: npm install && npm start
+    * npm start

 Use a sample netCDF wrfout file, You can find one here: https://www.ncl.ucar.edu/Applications/Data/

 ### Technology stack - Electron and Python

-Electron is a non conventional technology to create desktop applications that can run on all operating systems.
+Electron is a non conventional framework to create desktop applications that can run on all operating systems.

 ### current working application screen shot.